egeorjon/cozmo-template/README.md

-# cozmo-template
+# Notes about Cozmo Development

-Template for starting a project with the Cozmo SDK
+Pieces of code and comments while starting developments with the Cozmo Robot

-Pieces of code for starting developments with the Cozmo Robot
+Everything is available in the projct Wiki, just [click here](https://github.com/egeorjon/cozmo-template/wiki)